cilium/cilium/README.md

 Many Linux distributions including CoreOS, Debian, Docker's LinuxKit, Fedora, and Ubuntu already ship kernel versions >= 4.8.x.
 You can check your Linux kernel version by running ``uname -a``.
-If you are not running a recent enough kernel yet, check the Documentation of your Linux distribution on how to run Linux kernel 4.9.x or later.
+If you are not yet running a recent enough kernel, check the Documentation of your Linux distribution on how to run Linux kernel 4.9.x or later.

 For more detail on kernel versions, see: [Prerequisites](prerequisites)